-The full piece also covers Claude's reported quality degradation, Cal.com moving code to a closed repo and whether AI was the real reason, Vercel open-sourcing an agent orchestration tool, and new AI usage guidelines landing in the Linux kernel.
-The tokenmaxxing section alone is worth the read for what it reveals about how organizations are measuring, and mismanaging, AI ROI.
+The full piece also covers Cal.com moving core code to a closed repo, framed as an AI threat response but possibly just a long-overdue business model shift, plus Vercel open-sourcing its agent factory tooling and new AI usage guidelines landing in the Linux kernel.
+The tokenmaxxing section alone is worth your time because it shows how quickly incentive structures warp when adoption metrics replace output metrics.

 [READ ORIGINAL →]